zackmarkman/federated_learning/README.md

 The server will also aggregate client model data and write this to an evaluation_log.txt file.

-If a client disconnects, it will not be included in the following round (unless it reconnects by restarting it)
+If a client disconnects, it will not be included in the following round.
+However, clients can reconnect to the server and will join the next communication round.